dongkyunk/Kaggle-Foursquare/README.md

 Here is my solution for Kaggle Foursquare Location Matching.

-This solution received a silver medal without any ensembling or complicated feature engineering.
+This solution received a **Silver** Medal without any ensembling or complicated feature engineering.

 The pipeline is is simple: